 Many of my favorite mainstream hotels and resorts hardly if ever, present promotional ads featuring melanin infused experiences.
 Add two people of the same gender on a romantic retreat, well that’s just crazy talk.
 Although the popular black travel accounts aren’t much better, we still manage to be represented on them whether the account holders are aware of it or not.
 Some of the staging, destinations, Airbnb options, photo ideas, are “borrowed” from personal accounts belonging to, you guessed it, us – aka black gay culture.

-While managing to navigate our lives in a world that often says we’re unloveable and unwanted, we stay busy building full lives, and forcing people to rethink how to do everything from weddings to travel.
+While navigating our lives through a world that often says we’re unloveable and unwanted, we stay busy building full lives, and forcing people to rethink how to do everything from weddings to travel.
 With our passports in tow, we’re shutting down one travel destination, or bbq after the next.
 We’ve always been, and always will be ahead of the curve in defining what’s new, now, and next.
 It’s not about boasting brash one-liners to affirm our place as influencers, we’re simply stating that our authority in dictating travel trends has never been up for debate.